-In the above step-by-step, I specified that you should actually perform an oil change while the engine is still warm.
+You should perform this first step when the engine is still warm.
 You might think it’s pretty counter-intuitive because you could easily burn yourself on the hot component parts, right?
 Well, there’s a good reason why you should always aim to do a change after a trip round the track.

 When your engine’s warm, all of the sticky residue inside of it will be mixed into the rest of the fuel-oil mixture.
 After that warmth is lost, the residue will settle and stick to parts of the engine as carbon deposits, which are very tricky to remove at the best of times.

 By doing an oil change with a warm engine, you’ll have a far better chance of getting all of the nasty old fluid plus all of the solid carbon out of there.
-Put on a pair of trusty gloves to do the work and you’ll agree that it’s worth having the engine running a little warm to get a proper clean inside of the engine!
+Put on a pair of trusty gloves to do the work and you’ll agree that it’s worth having the engine running a little warm to give the inside of the engine a proper clean!

 Of course, you can always remove the engine to do a full drainage of it and therefore not run the risk of getting old oil and fuel all over your kart, and if you have the time, I’d definitely recommend that method.
 It’s way cleaner and actually a lot more thorough, because you can get hands-on with the engine to tilt it around to get all of the gunk out.